-Apparatus and Techniques for Keeping the Fish from Sticking
+Apparatus and Techniques for Keeping Fish from Sticking

-- Wrap the fish in tinfoil and poke holes in the foil to allow heat inside
+- Wrap the fish in tin foil with holes for heat

-- Spray cooking spray directly on the fish (do not spray the lit grill as this could create an unnecessary and dangerous fire display).
+- Spray cooking spray directly on the fish (avoid spraying the lit grill)

 Recipes for Preparing the Fish